 7. Utah Lake State Park

 Utah’s largest freshwater lake attracts a wide variety of swimmers, kayakers, boaters, and paddle boarders thanks to its proximity to Provo Airport and its average water temperature of 75 degrees.
 It’s size and amenities, like an RV campsite with water and power hookups, make Utah Lake the ideal family destination for a week or weekend of fun on the water.
-It’s fishing-friendly and the ideal area to soak up the sun with the entire family on an inflatable dock.
+It’s fishing-friendly and the ideal area to soak up the sun with the entire family on the Megalodon.